All Episodes

 It's nowhere near a majority support issue.

-Amnesty is going to be take this.
+Amnesty is going to be, take this.

-It does not have majority support, it's not even close.
+It does not have majority support.

 It is going to be the epitome, the essence of governing against the will of the people.